How to Stretch a Canvas Painting or Prints on Canvas

 3) HOW TO FINISH YOUR CANVAS

 If your canvas is gallery wrapped, you may like how it looks on the wall just as is.
-However, if you want a more finished look to your canvas, you could choose to add a floating frame, which is a frame designed specifically for stretched canvases.
-Available in seven different finishes, Upper Canada Stretchers’ floater frames are an attractive and affordable way to set off the beauty in your painting and make it really stand out.
+However, if you want a more finished look to your canvas, you could choose to add a floater frame, which is a frame designed specifically for stretched canvases.
+Available in eight different finishes, Upper Canada Stretchers’ floater frames are an attractive and affordable way to set off the beauty in your painting and make it really stand out.

 If your image is stretched to be aligned with the edge of the frame, you have a few options for finishing the look, depending on your preference and decor: